 Legal costs

-We provide an initial free appointment for new clients, which can help us understand the nature of your claim, and help you decide if you would like to pursue the claim.
+We provide an initial free appointment for new clients, which can help us understand the nature of your claim, and help you decide if you would like to pursue a motor vehicle accident claim.

 We offer no win/no fee arrangements on a wide range of matters.
 You will have to pay for things like expert evidence and medical records, but it will cost you nothing to speak with one of our lawyers about what has happened to you.
 We can discuss the fees for your particular claim with you so you know what to expect.